polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 The benchmarks can help you identify places in the code where you might want to enforce boundaries—for example, by limiting the number of elements in a vector or limiting the number of iterations in a `for` loop—to control how users interact with your pallet.

 You can find examples of end-to-end benchmarks in the prebuilt FRAME pallets.
-You can find details about using the `benchmarks!` macro in the [source code](https://github.com/paritytech/substrate/blob/master/frame/benchmarking/src/lib.rs).
+You can also find details about using the `benchmarks!` macro in the [source code](https://github.com/paritytech/substrate/blob/master/frame/benchmarking/src/lib.rs).

 ## Testing benchmarks